lizarb/lizarb/README.md

 Liza is a light, experimental framework primarily developed to help study the Ruby language and the Ruby ecosystem.

-Liza is a < 2500 LOC framework, which provides an abstract architecture for organizing Ruby code using systems.
+It is a < 3000 LOC Core, which provides an abstract architecture for organizing Ruby code using systems.

-It defines 3 top level constants [Lizarb, App, Liza]and works with any gem or app that doesn't implement these constants.
+It defines 3 top level constants [Lizarb, App, Liza] and works with any gem or app that doesn't need these constants.

 ## Author note